Room-Elephant/porthole/docs/DEVELOPMENT.md

 Runs when a version tag (e.g., `v1.0.0`) is pushed:

-- **Server job**: Builds and tests the Spring Boot backend with JaCoCo coverage
-- **Client job**: Installs, tests, and builds the React frontend with Vitest coverage
+- **Client job**: Installs, tests, and builds the React frontend, saving build artifacts.
+- **Server Test job**: Runs backend tests with GraalVM.
+- **Build & Push job**: Runs a matrix build for `amd64` and `arm64` that:
-- **Docker job**: Builds GraalVM native image, pushes Docker image to `ghcr.io`, and creates GitHub Release
+  - Builds the GraalVM native executable for the specific architecture.
+  - Pushes architecture-specific Docker images.
+- **Manifest job**:
+  - Creates a multi-arch Docker manifest combining the images.
+  - Pushes the final version tag (and `latest` for stable releases).
+  - Creates the GitHub Release with auto-generated notes.

-The Docker image is published to GitHub Container Registry at `ghcr.io/<owner>/porthole`.
+The Docker image is published to GitHub Container Registry at `ghcr.io/room-elephant/porthole`.

 See `.github/workflows/release.yml` for the full workflow definition.

 ## Docker Production Setup

 ### Base Image Strategy
-We use **`debian:bookworm-slim`** for the runtime image instead of Alpine.
+Given a standard GraalVM native-image build (glibc-based, dynamically linked), **`debian:bookworm-slim`** is the correct runtime choice instead of Alpine.
 - **Reason**: The native binary built by GraalVM is dynamically linked against `glibc` (present in the build stage).
 - **Compatibility**: Alpine uses `musl`, which makes it incompatible with standard glibc-linked binaries without complex static linking configurations.
 - **Trade-off**: Bookworm-slim offers a stable, multi-arch foundation and is relatively small (~75MB), providing a good balance between size and compatibility.